How Insurance Companies Assess Car Damage After an Accident

 • Each side pays for their own appraiser; the umpire cost is split

 This is a faster and far less expensive alternative to litigation.
-Important 2026 update: Texas Senate Bill 458 (SB 458), effective January 1, 2026, now mandates that all personal auto insurance policies issued or renewed in Texas must include a binding appraisal clause — a major win for policyholders.
-Washington State's SB 5721 (also effective January 1, 2026) goes even further: if the final appraisal award is $500 or more above the insurer's original offer, the insurer must pay your appraisal costs.
-Other states are actively pushing similar legislation, so always review your policy documents and check your state insurance department for the latest rules.
-Learn more about how the appraisal clause works and when to invoke it.
+Important 2026 update: Texas Senate Bill 458 (SB 458), effective for policies issued or renewed on or after January 1, 2026, now mandates that all personal auto insurance policies in Texas must include a binding appraisal clause — a significant win for policyholders.
+The law adds Chapter 1813 to the Texas Insurance Code and was filed without the Governor's signature on June 20, 2025, taking effect September 1, 2025.
+No other states have enacted similar legislation yet, but always review your policy documents and check your state's Department of Insurance for the latest rules.
+Learn more about how to dispute a car insurance settlement and when to invoke the appraisal clause.

 Step 4: Consider a Public Adjuster or Attorney